NuGet/docs.microsoft.com-nuget/docs/Quickstart/Create-and-Publish-a-Package.md

 		  </metadata>
 		</package>

-> [!NOTE]
+> [!Note]
->	For packages built for public consumption, pay special attention to the <em>&lt;tags&gt;</em> element, as these tags help others find your package and understand what it does.
+> For packages built for public consumption, pay special attention to the &lt;tags&gt; element, as these tags help others find your package and understand what it does.